z669016/adventofcode-2018/README.md

 Part one is pretty straight forward.
 Don't do any difficult translations with the rules.
 Just create a ```Set<String>``` with all the combinations that lead to a new plant, and ignore all other rules.
 Grow a plant in the pot if the combination is part of the set.
 No difficult rule matching is required.

-This can solved it for part one very fast.
+This can solve it for part one very fast.

 For part 2 additional steps where required.
 When I printed the pots as string after 1.000 generations, it contained a lot of dots in at the start of the string.
 So, I enhanced the ```Pots``` class, to remove dots from the start of the string (leave max 5) and update an offset accordingly.
 Now up to 1.000.000 generations were doable within 3,5 seconds.
 But that's still far from the required 50.000.000.000 generations.

 When I then printed the string of pots for every 1.000th generation, I saw the strings were all identical.
 What differed was only the offset.
-It appeared that after generation 86, no the string stays the same, but the offset increases with 1 for every generation, which means the location of pot zero doesn't change, and neither the sequence of plants, but the sequence does move one position further away every generation.
+It appeared that after generation 86, now the string stays the same, but the offset increases with 1 for every generation, which means the location of pot zero doesn't change, and neither the sequence of plants, but the sequence does move one position further away every generation.
 And with that info, I could calculate the positions after 50.000.000.000 generations.